Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

-A relief of Ajax committing suicide on the side of an
+A relief of Ajax committing suicide on the right side

-of the Hellenistic period.
-Found at Città della Pieve,
+the Purni family tomb at Città della Pieve, south

 Ajax, son of King Telamon of Salamis, was known to the Etruscans as Aivas Tlamunus (Greater Ajax or Ajax the Great) to distinguish him from Ajax, son of Oileus (Ajax the Lesser, Aivas Vilates).